 The roster for Thrilling Adventure Yarns 2021 includes: Michael A. Burstein, Russ Colchamiro, Greg Cox, Paige Daniels, Lester Dent, Mary Fan, Kelli Fitzpatrick, Michael Jan Friedman, Robert Greenberger, Glenn Hauman, Heather E. Hutsell, Paul Kupperberg, Karissa Laurel, William Leisner, Jonathan Maberry, David Mack, Ron Marz, Danielle Ackley McPhail, Stuart Moore, Will Murray, Jody Lynn Nye, Scott Pearson, Aaron Rosenberg, Dayton Ward & Kevin Dilmore, Richard C. White, and Sherri Cook Woosley.

-Thanks to a wonderfully supported Kickstarter campaign, Editor Bob also was to commission all-new art to go with each story, so readers be treated to the artistic stylings of June Brigman, Kerry Callen, Gary Carbon, Mike Collins, Daerick Gross, Matt Haley, Karl Kesel, Peter Krause, Luke McDonell, Ron Randall, Dan Schkade, Bart Sears, Daniele Sera, Jeff Weigel, and Mark Wheatley.
+Thanks to a wonderfully supported Kickstarter campaign, Editor Bob also was able to commission all-new art to go with each story, so readers can be treated to the artistic stylings of June Brigman, Kerry Callen, Gary Carbon, Mike Collins, Daerick Gross, Matt Haley, Karl Kesel, Peter Krause, Luke McDonell, Ron Randall, Dan Schkade, Bart Sears, Daniele Sera, Jeff Weigel, and Mark Wheatley.

 A trade paperback edition as well as a fancy schmancy hardcover are in the works and should be available soon, but for now?
-Get your pulp on over at Amazon.com as the book is NOW AVAILABLE as digital format as an Amazon Kindle Direct Publishing exclusive!
+Get your pulp on over at Amazon.com as the book is NOW AVAILABLE in digital format as an Amazon Kindle Direct Publishing exclusive!
 That’s right!
 Yesteryear is here as a cascade of free-flowing electrons right to your device du jour.
 Go check it out!